VRCWizard/glados-tts--For-TTS-Voice-Wizard-/README.md

     - open "terminal" or "command prompt"
 ![image](https://user-images.githubusercontent.com/101527472/215557319-1b7f04e0-eabf-4830-b305-2c31922e037f.png)

-    - "cd" into the correct folder with engine-TTSVoiceWizard.py in it, here is an example:
+    - Change Directory or "cd" into the correct folder with engine-TTSVoiceWizard.py in it, here is an example:

 ```console
 cd C:\Users\<NAME>\Downloads\glados-tts-voice-wizard-main\glados-tts-voice-wizard-main